How Palliative Care Social Workers Support Patients With Terminal Illnesses

 Palliative Care vs. Hospice Care

-Challenges to Providing Invaluable Care
+Challenges to Providing Palliative Care to Patients With Terminal Illnesses

-The intensity of palliative care can provide professionals with a profound sense of satisfaction.
-However, while palliative care social work offers an opportunity to grow personally and professionally, it also causes stress and carries a tremendous responsibility.
-The prospect of dying provokes a complex range of emotions.
-It can even bring out fear and anger from unresolved traumas that occurred earlier in a person’s life.
-Therefore, palliative care social workers must recognize the activation of old traumas distinctly from the existing trauma of the illness at hand.
-In addition, the sense of helplessness, loss of control and impending danger terminal illnesses can trigger in patients make them vulnerable and potentially oppositional to accepting the care they need.
-Palliative care develops therapeutic approaches that help reduce stress and return a sense of control and well-being to patients.
+The prospect of dying provokes a complex range of emotions in a person.
+It can even bring up fear and anger from unresolved traumas that occurred earlier in the person’s life.
+Therefore, palliative care social workers must recognize the activation of old traumas as distinct from the existing trauma of the illness at hand.
+In addition, the sense of helplessness, the loss of control and the impending danger that terminal illnesses can trigger in patients can make them feel vulnerable and potentially unwilling to accept the care they need.
+Palliative care social workers can develop therapeutic approaches that help reduce their patients’ stress and allow them to regain a sense of control and well-being in their lives.
+This may include facilitating grief support or caregiver support as needed.

 Becoming a Palliative Care Social Worker